List of Descriptive Words and Phrases For Book Reviews

 have something/a lot/nothing etc to say for yourself

-to be fairly/very/not at all keen to talk, especially about yourself and your reasons for doing something
+to be fair/very/not at all keen to talk, especially about yourself and your reasons for doing something

 idiomatic